History

 In the words of another veteran Boston member:

 “One of the things I remember most about my own early days in The Workmen's Circle is how we saw each other as friends as well as Comrades.
 We loved those song fests which followed most meetings and functions.
 On key or off key, we sang!
 Hold the Fort, Solidarity Forever, Joe Hill, We Shall Not Be Moved, Which Side Are You On.
-We agreed or we disagreed about socialism or the Forvertz, but we turned that mimeograph machine until our hands ached.
+We agreed or we disagreed about socialism or the Forverts, but we turned that mimeograph machine until our hands ached.
 And there was always the "after” which meant going to the Franklin Park Cafeteria or the G&G deli on Blue Hill Ave.
 For me -- membership has been a lifetime of pure joy!”

 Label